wp-plugins/amr-users/readme.txt

 == Changelog ==
+= Version 2.3.3 =
+*	Bug Fix - Plays better with S2member now - I'm embarrassed, I'm not even going to tell you what it was.
+*   Fixed a few other minor details that were annoying me - highlight some text on the log screen etc.
+*   Add option to rebuild cache for ALL reports in one go.

 = Version 2.3.2 =
 *	Added option to not have sorting links on the lists.
 Specify this next to list name in main settings.
 *   If you run lists without configuring nice names, plugin will attempt to make column headings look nice anyway.